 Damien pulled his knees up to his chest, suppressing a gasp of realization.
 Canelo had looked at the clock, just before going upstairs, and then she hid until the tower was clear.
 She’d known.

 Sebastien had noticed Canelo’s scar.
 Why was that important?
-In the detective stories, a distinctive scar like that was often the clue to finding an otherwise unidentifiable suspect or lead.
+In detective stories, a distinctive scar like that was often the clue to finding an otherwise unidentifiable suspect or lead.
 Sebastien had recognized the scar…but he had been surprised to see it on Canelo.
-So either Sebastien had previously come across her when she was disguised and remembered the distinctive mark, or he recognized the weapon that had implemented the injury.
+So, either Sebastien had previously come across her when she was disguised and remembered the distinctive mark, or he recognized the weapon that had inflicted the injury.
 Damien withheld from guessing the details without a better foundation.

 Except, he did know that Sebastien had been missing from the dorms the same weekend the Raven Queen had made her latest appearance.
 Where had Canelo been that night?
 Had Sebastien been following her?

 There were likely other clues that Damien had no way of knowing.
-Without Sebastien being forthright with him, he couldn’t know the details, but some things were clear enough through the fog.
+Without Sebastien being forthright, he couldn’t know the details, but some things were clear enough through the fog.

-Canelo was either the Raven Queen, which seemed unlikely for multiple reasons, unless her entire identity was some sort of deep cover, a foreign agent infiltrating the University…or she was working with the Raven Queen in some capacity.
-She’d protected the Raven Queen from being caught.
+Canelo was either the Raven Queen—which seemed unlikely for multiple reasons, unless her entire identity was some sort of deep cover—or she was working with the Raven Queen in some capacity.
+She’d protected the Raven Queen from being caught, after all.
 It could have been as innocuous as Canelo being blackmailed or threatened into it.

 And Sebastien?
 He was investigating the Raven Queen, searching for her on his own.
 That was why he’d been so interested in the case.
-Damien supposed Sebastien could be interested in catching her simply for his interest in detective work, and in some ways that fit Sebastien’s personality—curiosity like a raging fire, never satisfied—but somehow it didn’t feel right.
+Damien supposed Sebastien could want to catch her simply for his interest in detective work, and in some ways that fit Sebastien’s personality—curiosity like a raging fire, never satisfied—but somehow it didn’t feel right.

 Either Sebastien’s family was punishing him, someone was purposely suppressing him and his growth opportunities, or they simply didn’t have the resources to provide better.
 Could it be, somehow, that Sebastien’s family had fallen on hard times?
 Perhaps they’d put all of their wealth into their genius scion, cultivating him with the last of their resources in the hopes that he could restore them to their former glory?
 Or perhaps an uncle or a step-parent was afraid that Sebastien would grow up and usurp them.
 He would need to look up the Siverlings.